Stability conditions on Kuznetsov components: Introduction

 \subsection{Approach}

-We establish general methods for inducing t-structures and stability conditions on $\Ku(X)$ from $\Db(X)$.
-The former, see Corollary~\ref{cor:induce}, is a mild generalization of a well-known construction that first appeared in \cite{vdB:blowingdown}.
-The latter, Proposition~\ref{prop:inducestability}, gives in addition the existence of Harder-Narasimhan filtrations and the support property on the subcategory $\Ku(X)$ (and thus a stability condition) given an appropriate \emph{weak stability condition} on $\Db(X)$.
+We establish methods for inducing t-structures and stability conditions on $\Ku(X)$ from $\Db(X)$.
+The former, see Corollary~\ref{cor:induce}, generalizes a construction that first appeared in \cite{vdB:blowingdown}.
+The latter, Proposition~\ref{prop:inducestability}, gives in addition Harder-Narasimhan filtrations and the support property on $\Ku(X)$ (and thus a stability condition), given an appropriate \emph{weak stability condition} on $\Db(X)$.

 The crucial assumption for both methods is that the relevant \emph{heart} $\cA$ in $\Db(X)$ contains the exceptional objects $E_1, \dots, E_m$, while its shift $\cA[1]$ contains their Serre duals $S(E_1), \dots, S(E_m)$.
-For Fano threefolds, we show that in all our cases this can be achieved in two steps: first we start with ordinary slope-stability for coherent sheaves, and tilt to obtain a new heart $\Coh^\beta(X)$; we then use a weak stability condition on $\Coh^\beta(X)$, called \emph{tilt-stability} in \cite{BMT:3folds-BG}, and tilt again to arrive at a situation where our general method applies; see Section~\ref{sec:3folds}.
+This turns out to be a surprisingly subtle property.
+Already in the case of Fano threefolds, we have to go in three steps.
+We start with ordinary slope-stability, tilt and deform to obtain a weak stability condition, called \emph{tilt-stability} in \cite{BMT:3folds-BG}, on a heart $\Coh^\beta(X)$ of two-term complexes.
+Then we have to move essentially as far from the large-volume limit in the space of tilt-stability conditions as the Bogomolov-Gieseker (BG) inequality allows us to; finally, we tilt a second time to obtain a weak stability condition on $\Db(X)$ that induces one on $\Ku(X)$.

-In order to prove Theorem~\ref{thm:main2} with the same method, we would have to tilt a third time; this would require a conjectural Bogomolov-Gieseker type inequality \cite{PT15:bridgeland_moduli_properties} that is not currently known for any fourfold.
+A similar approach for cubic fourfolds would be beyond current methods, as the required third tilt would need a strong BG type inequality for the third Chern character (as proposed in \cite{PT15:bridgeland_moduli_properties}) that is not currently known for any fourfold.
 Instead, we use the rational fibration in conics $X \dashrightarrow \P^3$ and Kuznetsov's theory of derived categories of quadric fibrations \cite{Kuz:Quadric} to reinterpret $\Ku(X)$ as a semiorthogonal component in the derived category $\Db(\P^3, \cB_0)$ of modules over the associated sheaf of Clifford algebras on $\P^3$, see Section~\ref{sec:geometric}.
-After establishing a sharp Bogomolov-Gieseker type inequality for slope-stable modules over the Clifford algebra in Section~\ref{sec:Bogomolov}, we are in position apply the same method as before in Section~\ref{sec:4folds}.
+The key is now that on the one hand, Riemann-Roch along with a precise description of the $K$-group yields a strong BG inequality in $\Db(\P^2, \cB_0|_{\P^2})$ for any hyperplane $\P^2 \subset \P^3$ (stronger than the classical BG inequality); on the other hand, we adapt Langer's machinery of effective restriction theorems to extend this inequality to higher dimension, see Section~\ref{sec:Bogomolov}.
+In other words, $\Ku(X) \subset \Db(\P^3, \cB_0)$ still behaves somewhat like the Kuznetsov category of a Fano threefold admitting a sufficiently strong BG inequality.